aaronalmeida/ML-Stock-Evaluator/README.md

 The code followed the framework for almost all machine learning processes.
 1. Data Collection: the data was pulled using a scraper that would use regular expressions to strip data from yahoo html files, the amazing Quandl API helped fill in the rest of the data

-2. Data Preparation: Using the SKLearn library on python, the data was randomized and split int training and evaluation sets.
+2. Data Preparation: Using the SKLearn library on python, the data was randomized and split into training and evaluation sets.
 An additional script was used to fill in missing values

 3. Model: Linear Support Vector Classification